mdonoughe/sbzdeck/README.md

 ## Configuration

-Currently, the only way to configure the plugin is by editing the `sbzdeck.json` file found in the `%APPDATA%\Elgato\StreamDeck\Plugins\io.github.mdonoughe.sbzdeck.sdPlugin` directory after installing the plugin, and then restarting the Stream Deck software.
+Currently, the only way to configure the plugin is by stopping the Stream Deck software, editing the `sbzdeck.json` file found in the `%APPDATA%\Elgato\StreamDeck\Plugins\io.github.mdonoughe.sbzdeck.sdPlugin` directory, and then restarting the Stream Deck software.
+If you try to edit the configuration while the Stream Deck software is running your settings may be overwritten.

 ### `profiles`